dechristopher/dechristopher/README.md

 ## I'm a Boston-based Full-stack Engineer!

 - Full-stack Software Engineer working for Infogain at Facebook
-- Interests include, GIS, cartography/mapping, and platform/infra engineering
+- Interests include: GIS, cartography/mapping, and platform/infra engineering
-- Currently learning Elixir and OTP/BEAM
+- Currently learning Elixir with OTP/BEAM, and Rust
 - I'm a rock climber (trad, sport, bouldering in that order)

 ### Connect with me on [LinkedIn][linkedin]